 Acclimatize with the altitude: Everest Base Camp Trek is a high-altitude trek leading you to the base of Mount Everest (5,364 meters).
 The highest point-to-step will be Everest Base Camp (5,364 meters) and /or Kalapatthar (5,545 meters).

-Travel Insurance: It is highly recommended to have travel insurance covering high-altitude evacuation in time of an emergency.
+Travel Insurance: It is highly recommended to have travel insurance covering high-altitude evacuation in the event of an emergency.
 Please read the policy of your insurance.

 Trekking Documents: For the Everest Base Camp Trek, you will need three different permits, namely the Sagarmatha National Park Permit, Pasang Lhamnu Permit, and TIMS Card.

 Trekking Gears and Equipment: You will need proper trekking clothes and trekking gear for your Everest Base Camp Trek.
-This mainly depends upon the month of the year you are trekking.
+This mainly depends on the month of the year you are trekking.

 However, a good pair of hiking boots, a warm jacket, a sleeping bag, a trekking pole, sunscreen, lip balm, sunglasses, etc., are basic to have.

-Mentally be prepared: Everest Base Camp Trek is challenging both physically and mentally.
-This trek requires effort and a certain level of flexibility and patience for long days of trek, changes in weather conditions, accommodation, etc.
+Mentally be prepared: The Everest Base Camp Trek is challenging both physically and mentally.
+This trek requires effort and a certain level of flexibility and patience for long days of trekking, changes in weather conditions, accommodation, etc.

 If trekkers follow all this guidance, their trek will be a flexible way to reach the base of the highest mountain.